BROADSoftware/HADeploy/docsite/docs/index.md

 To avoid this, HADeploy will not issue such command directly, but push the command on one of the cluster node, called ’Relay node'.

-An edge node of the cluster typically assumes this function.
+An edge node of the cluster would typically assume this function.

 ## Base principles

 ### Application manifest

-An application can be fully described in one file, hosting all components and resources description.
+An application can be fully described in a single file, along with all their required components and resources.

-### Infrastructure independency
+### Infrastructure agnostic

-Application file is independent of target physical infrastructure.
-This target is defined in another file and HADeploy will take care of the merge on deployment
+The Application Manifest model is agnostic to the target physical infrastructure.
+The target cluster is defined in a separate file that will be accessed at deployment time, and that can be used for all application deployments on this cluster.

-### Environment independency.
+### Environment agnostic.

-In the same way, the application file is independent of the environment (DEV, INT, PPRD, PROD,..).
-This ensure coherency and repeatable deployments among these contexts

-### Declarative programming and reconciliation
+HADeploy can also take as input an environment description file that encourages re-use, consistency and repeatable deployments in different execution contexts
+(e.g. Development vs Production environments…)

+### Idempotence

+HADeploy embeds the lightweight Ansible tool as its main execution engine.
+By doing so, it benefits from the idempotency principles at the core of Ansible design.
+As with Ansible, you will be able to run the same application deployment multiple times and expect the same result.
+If the application is in the expected state on the target cluster, then HADeploy will not perform any actions, but simply display that it is satisfied with the current state.

+### Target State vs Programming

 HADeploy is a purely descriptive tool.
-As such usage will consist of defining the expected state of the deployed application and let the tool perform the reconciliation between expected and actual state.
+No programming is required.
+Admins define the expected state of the application and let the tool perform the reconciliation between expected and actual state.

-### Idempotence

-Such principle means HADeploy is a fully idempotent tools, as if expected state match the actual ones, the tool will not perform any further actions.

 ### Application instance isolation.

 A typical deployment pattern allowed by HADeploy is to define ‘Application Container’, or ‘Application Lane’.
-Then several instance (or version) of an application can be installed and run in parallel.
+Then several instances (or versions) of an application can be installed and run in parallel.

 ### Kerberos support

-HADeploy is able to deploy application on a Hadoop cluster secured by Kerberos.
+HADeploy is Kerberos friendly and will happily deploy applications on your secured cluster.

-### Rights management
+### Privilege management

-HADeploy will manage all permissions associated to the deployed components and resources.
+HADeploy will manage all permissions associated to the deployed components and resources

 ### Plugins architecture

-HADeploy is designed with a higly modular plugin architecture, thus allowing easy third party extension.
+HADeploy is designed with a modular plugin architecture, thus allowing easy third party extension.

 ### Application Removal

-As HADeploy knows about all the components of your application, it provides a REMOVAL mode, which restores the target cluster in its initial state.
+Since HADeploy knows about all the components of your application, it provides a REMOVAL mode that will restore the target cluster in its initial state.

 ### Open Source